 To assist with this process, I ask candidates to submit a comprehensive application that documents their academic, civic and athletic abilities, as well as their commitment to military service.
 Additionally, you will be required to appear before my Academy Selection Board in December in Helena, Montana.

 Although I will receive many applications from well-qualified Montanans, I am only able to accommodate a small percentage of them with a nomination.
 You must use the application process as a means to showcase your talents and abilities in order to excel in an extremely competitive process.
 To submit the best application possible, I encourage you to begin the process early.
 I will start accepting applications on April 1st and will continue to accept them through November 1st.
 My intent is to give you ample time to collect the necessary transcripts and letters to take the SAT and/or ACT tests well in advance of the application deadline.

-If you are interested in applying for one of my nominations for high school seniors graduating in 2020, please complete the application below and ensure the application package is received by my Academy Nomination Coordinator in Helena, no later than November 1st, 2019.
+If you are interested in applying for one of my nominations for high school seniors graduating in 2021, please complete the application below and ensure the application package is received by my Academy Nomination Coordinator in Missoula, no later than November 1st, 2020.